mitchellmcm27/drip-model-grl-2023/README.md

 All output files are stored in the model's corresponding `output-*\` subdirectories, e.g., `output-v2.1\` or `output-low-res-v2.1\`

+The ParaView state file used to create the visualizations for the paper is provided (`drip.pvsm`).
+To use it, launch ParaView and choose `File > Load State...` and navigate to the `drip.pvsm` file, select it, and click OK.
+Unfortunately, ParaView only supports absolute paths to locate the `solution.pvd` file.
+To work around this, select `Choose file names` from the drop-down box, and browse to the output folder you wish to visualize, e.g., `output-v2.1`, and select the `solution.pvd` file within it.
+After selecting OK, the solution file and several data filters should be displayed in the pipeline browser.

 ## Running on SciNet/Niagara

-The Slurm script used to run the models on SciNet/Niagara cluster is provided as `slurm-run-tag.sh`.
+The Slurm script used to run the models on SciNet/Niagara cluster is provided as `slurm-run-tag`.
 This script takes the model variant tags from the Slurm task array, allowing the user to choose which model variants to run on the cluster.
 For example, to run models `v2.1`, `v2.2`, and `v2.3`, one can pass `--array=21,22,23` to Slurm.
 The script defaults to `v0` if no array jobs are specified.

 ## Reporting bugs